 Here is her abstract:

-Our last online Physics Colloquium for this spring season will take place on Friday, May 7th.
-We will have an inaugural lecture to be given by Emilia Kilpua, who recently got promoted as Full Professor in our department.
+Our first Physics Colloquium for the year 2022 will take place on Friday, January 28th.
+We will have a presentation to be given by Kimmo Tuominen, who recently became a Full Professor in our department.